 - Coverage of code, functionality or requirements are met to a specified point

-Answer: Dividing of application input test data into each partition from which we derive test cases defined as the equivalence partitioning technique.
-Using this technique reduces the testing time.
+The Equivalence partitioning technique is when we divide the application input test data into each partition, from which we derive test cases.
+Using this technique reduces testing time.

-Question: What is decision-table testing and why it is important?
+51. What is decision-table testing and why is it important?

-Answer: Testing systems where the specification takes the form of cause-effect combinations or rules, use decision table testing.
+Decision table testing is when the specification of testing systems take the form of cause-effect combinations or rules.
 A decision table lists the input in a column, with the outputs below the input in the same column.
 The remainder of the table explores combinations of inputs to define the outputs produced.

 - Decision tables are helpful in test design techniques.

-- It assists in the development process with the developer to do a better job.
+- Assists in the development process with the developer to do a better job.
 Testing with all combinations might be impractical.